Kazakhstan entry requirements for Lithuania passport holders

 Lithuanian passport holders can enter Kazakhstan without a visa for stays up to 30 days.
 This policy is in effect for 2026.
 Your passport must be valid for at least 6 months from your arrival date.

-Your passport needs to be valid for at least 30 days beyond your departure from Kazakhstan.
+Your passport needs to be valid for at least 30 days beyond your departure date from Kazakhstan.
 Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.

 Required